hashgraph/hedera-mirror-node/docs/design/nft.md

 7. Does an NftType and NFT update exist?
 A delete?

 8. Autorenew period on any of this?
 Memo on NftType?

+Associate token type

+1. Balance file, what happens on a burn?
+2.